-In addition to accessing the License Details window from the Analysis Workbench and the Project Inventory tab, you can access this window by clicking the $^{(1)}$ icon next to a license reference in these locations as well:
+In addition to accessing the License Details window from the Analysis Workbench and the Project Inventory tab, you can access this window by clicking the (i) icon next to a license reference in these locations as well:

 - Next to the Name column in the row for any license policy listed in the Licenses section on the Policy Details Window.
-For more information, see Managing Policy Profiles. - In the license column for any component listed on the Components tab in Global Component & License Lookup.
-For more information, see Exploring Components Globally. - New to the license you select a component version your creating on the Create Component Version window.
+For more information, see Managing Policies to Automatically Review Inventory. - In the license column for any component listed on the Components tab in Global Component & License Lookup.
+For more information, see Exploring Components Globally. - Next to the license you select for a component version you are creating on the Create Component Version window.
 For more information, see Creating Custom Component Versions.